IsDBI-Renaissance/API-GATEWAY/README.md

 ```

 #### POST /gateway/service3
 Handles requests for service3.
-Accepts an optional file and optional text data.
+Accepts an optional file and optional text data (similar to Service1).

 **Headers:**
 ```